 It's not something he spends time reminiscing about.
 "I honestly dont spend a lot of time looking back on that," he said.
 "At that point in time, that situation, I did what I felt I needed to do, and I don't have any regrets about that.
 There's certainly a lot of things that could have been handled differently or whatever, but anyway, that doesnt matter now."
 Not so much.

-Here are all the links from around the hockey world, and what I’m reading, while looking to avoid any and all updates on Kanye West.
-I’ve officially maxed out on my Kanye updates for the next four or five years.
+Here are all the links from around the hockey world, and what I’m reading, while getting ready for the February heat wave headed our way.

 *In the interest of self-promotion, here’s a podcast I did on Tuesday talking Bruins with former Hartford Whalers great and current outstanding TSN hockey analyst Ray Ferraro, who is also a great FOH (Friend of Haggs).

 *Good piece on a Hockey Night in Canada broadcaster that has already gained plenty of internet plaudits for his great, and now legendary, Nick Bonino goal call in last year’s Stanley Cup playoffs.

 *It’s never too early to look at this summer’s crop of NHL draft-eligible players.
 Right, Kevin Allen?

 *Apparently Toronto Maple Leafs rookie Auston Matthews has his own rap song, so he’s got that going for him…which is nice.

 *FOH (Friend of Haggs) and PHT writer Jason Brough has James Wisniewski trying to revive his NHL career after a short stint in the KHL.

 *There’s a call for Nashville backup Juuse Saros to get more playing time between the pipes for the Predators.